krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 ### LLM

-LLM = large language models.
+LLM = __large language models__.
 Designed to generate human-like text.

 Trained on large corpus of text data (books, articles etc.), billions of parameters,

 Can perform language related tasks: translation, summarization, question answering, content creation.

-Prompt: to query LLM< you send a prompt.
+Prompt: to query LLM you send a prompt.
 It can be text and pictures etc.

 Output of a prompt is not deterministic and it can be many different data types (text, image etc.)

 ### RAG

-- Allows a Foundation Model to reference a data source outside of its training data
+- Allows a Foundation Model to reference a __data source outside of its training data__
 - Retrieval - because we retrieve the data outside foundational model
-- Augmented - because augment the prompt with data that has been retrieved from vector database
+- Augmented - because __augment the prompt with data that has been retrieved__ from vector database

 ### Tokenization